Margins and risk: How firefighters apply margins in fireground decision-making

 Focusing on margin gives us a great way to both monitor risk – and how we respond to it

-Andrew Beck and Mark T. Smith are presenting “How risky is it?
-How we understand and communicate risk” at the IAFC’s ReIGNITE virtual conference on Tuesday, Oct.
-20, 2020.
-Learn more and register here.
+Andrew Beck and Mark T. Smith presented “How risky is it?
+How we understand and communicate risk” at the IAFC’s ReIGNITE virtual conference.
+Register here to watch the on-demand session.

 By Andrew Beck